BioNomad/tuftsTutorials/docs/omics/intro-to-ngs/combined.md

 Samtools flagstat is a great way to check to make sure that the aligment meets the quality expected.
 In this case, >99% properly paired and mapped indicates a high quality alignment.

-## Summary
+### Summary

 ![](images/alignment_summary.png)

 ## Alignment Cleanup

-## Learning Objectives
+!!! abstract "Goals"
     - Sort and Index SAM/BAM files
     - Mark duplicate reads in BAM file

 ![](images/workflow_cleanup.png)

-## Sort SAM file
+### Sort SAM file

 Downstream applications require that reads in SAM files be sorted by reference genome coordinates (fields 3 and 4 in each line of our SAM file).
 This will assist in fast search, display and other functions.